Thursday, December 28, 2023

 Origami Tree

-Something wonderful to us, the persistence: https://www.amnh.org/exhibitions/origami-holiday-tree
+Something wonderful to us, the persistence of the Christmas spirit: https://www.amnh.org/exhibitions/origami-holiday-tree

 Sunday, December 10, 2023